telerik/winforms-docs/treeview/working-with-nodes/bring-a-node-into-view.md

 {{endregion}}

->note Note that the BringIntoView method does not select the node!
+>important The **BringIntoView** method does not select the node!
+>

+>note The **RadTreeViewElement** class defines an **AutoScrollOnClick** property which is by default set to *true*.
+This property determines whether to scroll horizontally the control ensuring that the clicked node is visible.
 >

 # See Also
 * [Adding and Removing Nodes]({%slug winforms/treeview/working-with-nodes/adding-and-removing-nodes%})